Music of Bakhshis of Khorasan; Inscribed by UNESCO

 Accommodating a multitude of unique shrines and burial memorials of eminent figures and poets, Khorasan has become one of the unparalleled regions with tourist attractions inviting numerous fans of original Iranian music.
 Since the Khorasan region is the motherland of this type of music, some call it the Florence of Iran.

 What leaves an unforgettable impression in one’s memory is the experience of listening to such music in person where it’s played.
-Many enjoy taking part in their special circles, particularly while making the musical instruments by using different types of wood.
-This music is accompanied by the peculiar style of the minstrel, shout as well as ups and downs that have strikingly coordinated music with improvisation.
+Many enjoy taking part in their special circles, particularly while making musical instruments by using different types of wood.
+This music is accompanied by the peculiar style of the minstrel, and shout as well as ups and downs that have strikingly coordinated music with improvisation.
 Many of the musicians of this genre are sometimes so deeply inundated with their own music and song that continue singing without noticing their fingers are cut by the instrument’s strings.